dmp1ce/decompose-common/README.md

 - `diff-skeleton` : Shows differences between the project and the decompose environment skeleton located at `.decompose/environment/skel`
 - `print-vars` : Prints all of the `PROJECT_*` variables

+### diff-skeleton process

+By default the `diff-skeleton` process will diff all files in project root against the evironment skeleton.
+The process allows for ignore files to which ignore diffs on specified files.
+The ignore files which `diff-skeleton` looks for are located at:

+- .decompose/environment/skel-diff-ignore
+- .decompose/skel-diff-ignore
+- .decompose-skel-diff-ignore

+See the `diff` utitlity for details on how the ignore files syntax.
+Or see this [StackOverflow explination](http://stackoverflow.com/a/3775390).

 ### Other functions

 These functions can be used inside your custom processes.